Generic Name: teriflunomide (ter i FLOO noe mide)

 Stop using Aubagio and call your doctor at once if you have:

-fever, chills, body aches, nausea, vomiting, tired feeling;
+fever, chills, swollen glands, easy bruising or bleeding, muscle weakness, nausea, vomiting, tired feeling;

 skin redness or peeling;